 And if you’re a loner who also happens to have trouble falling asleep, you’ll be all too familiar with this feeling.
 I check both those boxes and have a version of this state of mind after a sleepless night.
 Sleep deprivation is one nasty thing.
 The atmosphere in The Machinist will somehow find a way to your room, seeping through the screen.
 And it will make watching this movie an immersive experience.
 An experience of a weird kind of escapism where you will realize that your life isn’t so bad after all.
 And if it is, at least you’ll know someone else is suffering as well.

 The day at the factory just ended for machinist Trevor Reznik.
-He’s about half the weight of the other workers there, but suffering from insomnia he just can’t put on any weight.
-They don’t like him and after a coworker suffers an accident at the factory floor, he’s blamed for it.
-His only friends are a prostitute and waitress at the airport bar.
+He’s about half the weight of the other workers there, but suffering from insomnia he has trouble eating.
+They don’t like him and after a coworker suffers an accident on the factory floor, he’s blamed for it.
+His only friends are a prostitute and a waitress at the airport bar.
 They care for him, but he just keeps slipping away.
 He starts seeing this man, Ivan, who no one else recognizes or knows, walking and driving around.
-At this time, he doesn’t know if this is all dream or a reality…
+At this time, he doesn’t know if this is all dream or reality…